maurusian/sudoku/README.md

 ## Future development
 The implementation (impl.py) was made for Windows OS.
 An implementation for Linux (Ubuntu) will be coming soon.

 The algorithm that generates puzzles can definitely be improved upon.

-The arrow somehow doesn't disappear from the canvas, despite using hideturtle() and ht() One can imagine a gazillion other enhancements and functinalities.
+The arrow somehow doesn't disappear from the canvas, despite using hideturtle() and ht()

+For composite numbers, the third Sudoku rule can be implemented with rectangles instead of squares.

+One can imagine a gazillion other enhancements and functinalities.